 • Confirm that the company directory is inside this data path

-Solution: Rename the .dat files
+Solution 8: Rename the .dat files

 When you try to open a company and when you click OK on the login prompt, the company does not open because .dat files are expendable.
-So rename them, the process is listed below:
+So, rename them.
+The process is listed below:

-• Browse to the companies data folder
+• Browse to the company data folder

 • Rename the following files by putting the word old in front: